alexandrebastien/Oligo-Banding/automatic ROIs/README.md

-# Caryotypage automatique basé sur l'Oligo-Banding
+# Automatic ROIs selections for Oligo-Banding karyotyping

-* Document de travail
+## Word in progress

-- Skeleton pruned
+- Skeleton pruned and cleaned

-- Skeleton nettoyé dans matlab
+## TO DO
-- Pour la suite:
+- Pivote mask or skeleton on each skeleton point to find the best path
-    - Faire pivoter le blob sur chaque point du skeleton pour joindre les points
+- Ellongate the central lines
-    - Allonger les lignes centrales comme dans Ferraz
+- Fit lines ROIs on the remaining skeleton points

-    - Fit des ROI ligne sur le skeleton
+## Référence

-Référence:
+> Automatic karyotyping based on computational vision and intelligent classifiers

-Automatic karyotyping based on computational vision and intelligent classifiers Pedro F. R. Ferraz
+> Pedro F. R. Ferraz
-Instituto Superior Técnico
+> Instituto Superior Técnico
-Lisboa,Portugal,2010 ( e-mail: FerrazPedro@live.com.pt).
+> Lisboa,Portugal,2010 ( e-mail: FerrazPedro@live.com.pt).